zelikos/zeliblue/README.md

   systemctl reboot
   ```

-After first boot, the first time that [ublue-update]() runs it will automatically rebase you onto the signed image.
+After first boot, the first of the system updater will automatically rebase you onto the signed image.

 ## `just` commands